Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

       kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible
       ```

-1. Make nodes available to customers and refer to [Validate CSM Health](../validate_csm_health.md) to check system health and status.

 ## Next step

 Return to [System Power On Procedures](System_Power_On_Procedures.md) and continue with next step.